Financial Investigation Books

 In addition, the book covers credit card and check fraud, consumer fraud, embezzlement, kickbacks, bid-rigging, theft of inventory, falsifying invoices, stealing cash, false expense reports, identification fraud, fake employees, computer crimes, and more.
 This is a great place to start for private eyes.

-Money laundering is a widespread problem that is difficult to detect, investigate, and solve.
+Money laundering is a widespread problem difficult to detect, investigate, and solve.
 This helpful book overviews money laundering practices, legislation, and investigation.
 An IRS agent and a narcotics investigator wrote the book.
 It provides real-world case studies, real-world examples, and other helpful information.

 Other Investigation Books